Our new Driving Tips series gives you the need-to-know advice for driving abroad!

 - At least one visibility vest in your car

-- Your driving licence with you at all times.
+- Your UK driving licence with you at all times.
+There are no changes to this after Brexit.

 Rely on Sixt for your car hire needs in Norway